shivannis/xandr-docs-public/xandr-docs/articles/monetize/delete-a-custom-creative-template.md

 You can delete existing custom templates from the **Creative Templates** screen at any time.
-You can't delete Xandr standard templates.
+You can't delete Microsoft Advertising standard templates.

 1. Navigate to the
     **Creative Templates** screen by